 How to avoid baby clutter

-A reader asked about how to reduce clutter when preparing for a baby and these are my answers.
+A reader asked about how to avoid baby clutter when preparing for a baby and these are my answers.
 So don’t worry—having a baby doesn’t mean you’re stuck with a cluttered space.

 Gift cards are perfect for letting you decide what to buy and when.
 You can buy items that aren’t exactly “baby registry pretty” (butt cream, anyone?).
 Diapers and wipes are also smart choices since, while bulky, are always needed.